 - 10 4.
 IPVanish

-- 11 Comparitech Exclusive - save 60% on the 1 year plan
+- 11 Comparitech Exclusive - save up to 66% on the 2 year plan

 - 12 5.
 PrivateVPN

 - 13 Special Deal - save 83% on the 2 year plan